Kvetoslavov: Population

-596 people (63%) of Slovak nationality, 258 people (27%) Hungarians and 95 (10%), other nationality.
+1379 people (79.1%) of Slovak nationality, 265 people (15.2%) Hungarians and 43 (2.5%), other nationality.

 There were 262 people according to the 1910 census.
 In 2001 – 822 people and at the end of 2008 estimate by the Statistical Office had the village's population at 932 people.

 Roman Catholicism is the major religion of the village, its adherents numbering at 85.30% of the total population.

 Transport

 Kvetoslavov lies on railway number 131 connecting Bratislava with Komárno.

 Newly built speedway R7 runs just outside of the village where interchange is only kilometer away.

+Airport Kvetoslavov is also located in the village.